JetBrains/teamcity-sdk-docs/topics/spa-ui-plugins.md

 4. Example of using the Ring UI H2 component.
 5. Our application receives only the `PluginContext` as a parameter.
 Whenever the location updates, Plugin Wrapper lets the plugin know about the new PluginUI context.
 React starts checking what DOM nodes should be changed and then applies changes to the DOM.
 You can click on the name in the sidebar to expand the container and make sure that the React plugin has subscribed to the plugin context updates.

 We also should highlight, that there is an opportunity to reuse not a Public Library Components, but the internal TeamCity components.
-For now we expose only the _All Builds_ component.
+For now, we expose only the _All Builds_ component.
 In the next releases we will add Contexts and a few more components.
 To reuse internal TeamCity components, add the following code to `src/index.js`:

 ```js
 import AllBuilds from "./AllBuilds/AllBuilds";